-Protected Agriculture (PA) refers to crops that are grown under structures such as greenhouses, shade houses, hoop houses, high tunnels, warehouses and freight container growing operations.
+Protected Agriculture (PA) refers to crops that are grown under fixed structures such as greenhouses and warehouses.
+The program is not intended to capture shade houses, hoop houses, high tunnels or similar structures with open sides that are not self-contained.